osohq/oso/docs/content/any/project/changelogs/NEXT.md

 ### Core

 #### Other bugs & improvements
-- Fixed a bug in the detection of conficting type constraints on nested object attributes.
+- Fixed a bug affecting runtime type checking on nested object attributes.

 ## `RELEASED_PACKAGE_1` NEW_VERSION